 We have a policy of sustainable tenancy which involved consultation and support to preserve a tenancy where possible.

-Haven; Home, Safe has mechanisms in place to identify each person’s requirements in relation to SDA design category, access and safety, and to facilitate reasonable adjustments and home modifications as required to meet changing needs as they arise.
+Haven; Home, Safe has mechanisms in place to identify each person’s requirements in relation to SDA design category, access and safety, and to facilitate reasonable adjustments and home modifications as required to meet changing needs.

 Privacy and personal information

 Each participant is informed of the reasons for collecting personal, financial, income, and disability-related information for the purpose finalising the SDA Service Agreement and tenancy management.